 WordPress Plugins for Front end posting and Editing

-For those who are not familiar with WordPress dashboard, for guest writers, authors, WordPress have the capabilities to make a post and to edit it from front end.
-Lost of users find it difficult and often give up on posting.
-So its very necessary for those sites which heavily relay on user-generated content, such as reviews or community news, can be a formidable challenge.
-I’ve complied a list of plugins that will help to virtually eliminate this problem.
+For those who are not familiar with WordPress dashboard, for guest writers, authors, WordPress have the capabilities to make a post and to edit it from the front end as well.
+Lots of users find it challenging and often give up on posting.
+So it’s very necessary for those sites which heavily rely on user-generated content, such as reviews or community news site can be a formidable challenge.
+I’ve compiled a list of plugins that will help to eliminate this problem virtually.

-This plugin allows users to automatically create a post, among many other things.
+This plugin allows users to create a post, among many other things automatically.
 When added to a form, the post fields create a post when the form is submitted.
-It’s great for user-submitted stories, job postings, directories, etc. and comes with professional support.
+It’s perfect for user-submitted stories, job postings, directories, etc. and comes with professional support.

 [!--image1--]), or all appended to the end of the post.

 Front-end Editor is a plugin that lets you make changes to your content directly from your site.
 No need to load the admin backend just to correct a typo.

 - save as many trips to the backend as possible

 - compatible with any theme, out of the box